LLNL/scr/doc/rst/users/integration.rst

 Thus, each restart may introduce some fixed offset in a series of periodic SCR flushes.
 When not using SCR for restart, one should set the :code:`SCR_FLUSH_ON_RESTART` parameter to :code:`1`, which will cause SCR to flush any cached checkpoint to the file system during :code:`SCR_Init`.
+The application can then read the checkpoint from the parallel file system after :code:`SCR_Init`.

 Building with the SCR library
 -----------------------------

-To compile and link with the SCR library, add the flags in Table~\ref{table:build_flags} to your compile and link lines.
+To compile and link with the SCR library, add the flags in Table :ref:`table-buildflags` to your compile and link lines.
 The value of the variable :code:`SCR_INSTALL_DIR` should be the path to the installation directory for SCR.

-SCR build flags
+.. _table-buildflags

 ========================== ============================================================================
 Compile Flags              :code:`-I$(SCR_INSTALL_DIR)/include`